sumotoy/RA8875/README.md

 <br><br>
 There's another **hardware issue on MISO** that's a problem only if you are not planning to use any other SPI devices together with RA8875 (example, the SD card holder!), Paul Stoffregen discover the MISO bug that it's not tristate:<br>
 https://github.com/sumotoy/RA8875/wiki/Fix-compatibility-with-other-SPI-devices<br><br>
 The chip it's **NOT out-of-range-values tolerant!** (in contrast of the 90% of the other commercial drivers) If a value it's out of range you can experience various screen weirdness like garbage, white screen or chip freeze!
-This forced me to carefully surround many function with data range checks.
+This forced me to carefully surround many function with data range checks.<br><br>
+Memory Clear full should clear all layers memory?
+Accordly datasheet seems yes but it doesn't work as it should.
+On Datasheet, memory clear can clear the current screen or the entire memory but there's very obscure commands like memory start clear and memory stop clear that are not documented...
+Grrr

 #### Wiring with your MCU
 I support only _native SPI_.<br>